thaimtl/thaimtl/README.md

 🌍 Based in Montréal, QC, Canada

-🚀 Tech enthusiast with a focus on AI, cloud computing and other web technologies
+🚀 Tech enthusiast with a focus on AI, cloud computing and other web technologies.
+I am still figuring out what I like the most by taking some courses outside of my engineering classes.

 🎨 Art enthusiast on the side